irvirr4444/Inventari/frontend/README.md

 Behavior:

-- Sorted by `Kodi` ascending by default.
+- Sorted by `Kodi` ascending by default (user can sort by code, name, Kosovo stock, or Albania stock).
-- User can sort by code, name, Kosovo stock, or Albania stock.
+- **Search** in the header filters rows by code or name without reloading the page.
 - The table shows a fixed number of visible rows and scrolls internally.

 Purpose: